 - 1/2 cup of diced white onion

 - 1 cup milk 2% is our preferred but you can use whatever you have.

 - salt and pepper to taste

 - Slowly pour the mixture into the pre-baked pie crust and then add to oven.
-Bake for 50-55 minutes until middle is done and set.
+Bake for 40-50 minutes until middle is done and set.
+Edges should be browned, center set but still a little jiggly.
 Let cool for at least 10 minutes and then enjoy!